LadyEebs/OpenJKDF2/README.md

 - Extra static.jkl loading, allows stacking up to 4 extra static.jkls (mod stacking)
 - Experimental ragdolls (new .af file for articulated figure definition, new physics mode using particle verlet integration)
 - Polyline upgrades and rendering fixes (new .pln file to specify a polyline def that can be assigned to a thing via template params the same as models and sprites)
+- Regional damage and lightsaber limb dismemberment (with new params to damaged and killed cog messages)
+- Gameplay system cogs (currently only g_combat.cog) that can be used to perform shared game logic (ex. regional damage and dismemberment)
+- Named joints for puppet files with extended syntax to make editing easier

 # OpenJKDF2